profsmith89/ctps/_sources/chap10.md

 ## Indices for fast data retrieval

 You know how a book index works: Given a keyword, you use the index to find a listing of the pages in the book that contain the keyword.
 We humans still have to search the book index for the keyword, but once we have found the entry, we are directly rewarded with the pages on which we can find the keyword.
 This is how you should think of Google's search index.
-Google pulls from the string we type into its search box a set of keywords, and then it uses these keywords to quickly lookup in its index the webpages that contain them.
+Google pulls from the string we type into its search box a set of keywords, and then it uses these keywords to quickly look up in its index the webpages that contain them.

 Of course, Google's search index is going to contain a huge number of keywords as it indexes a huge number of webpages.
 How does Google quickly find the entry for our keywords among all the keywords in its index?
 You guessed it---through the power of hashing, as illustrated in {numref}`Figure %s<c10_fig4_ref>`.